Cinnamon

-Cinnamon is a spice, sprinkled on toast and lattes.
-But extracts from the bark as well as leaves, flowers, fruits, and roots of the cinnamon tree have also been used in traditional medicine around the world for thousands of years.
-It’s used in cooking and baking, and added to many foods.
+Cinnamon is a spice made from certain types of trees.
+Extracts from the bark as well as leaves, flowers, fruits, and roots of the cinnamon tree have been used in traditional medicine around the world for thousands of years.
+It’s used in cooking and baking and is added to many foods.

 There are four major types of cinnamon.
 Darker-colored cassia cinnamon is the one most commonly sold in the United States.
 It’s grown in southeastern Asia.
 Ceylon cinnamon, also known as true cinnamon, is frequently used in other countries.